 Five Things You've Never Learned About ADHD Assessment UK Private

-A thorough ADHD assessment is generally a fairly comprehensive process.
+ADHD Assessment in the UKA thorough ADHD assessment is generally a fairly comprehensive process.
 A psychiatrist will determine whether your symptoms are causing significant impairment, and rule out other conditions such as depression or thyroid.
 They can also request old school records and other evidence to support your claim.

 It is vital that the person who is assessing you is an ADHD specialist.
 This is true for psychiatrists and GPs alike.